 and

-(b) such other officers as are required to assist the Court and the Director in the administration of this Act.
+(b) such other officers as are required to assist the Commission and the Director in the administration of this Act.

 (2) A person appointed pursuant to subsection (1) shall be appointed under, and shall hold office subject to and in accordance with, Part 3 of the Public Sector Management Act 1994.